jgc777/Jgc777.github.io/README.md

 ### What do I like
-- Windows
-- Kali Linux & pentesting
-- Fortnite & Minecraft
-- C# & JavaScript
+- Cybersecurity
+- Videogames (Fortnite, Minecraft, Asphalt...)
+- Programming (C, C#, JavaScript...)
-- Video editing
+- Video editing & Movies
-- Movies
-- Music & guitars
+- Music & guitar
 - Engineering & Maths

 ### How to reach me